 Many individuals have contributed to ARC's vision and programming.
 See our Founders' Vision and History page for more information about previous Board members.

 ARC BOARD OF DIRECTORS

 Lee Barnes (Ph.D., Environmental Horticulture) has broad passions including permaculture, bioregional organization, old growth forest protection, heirloom and native seed saving, regional sustainable agriculture, organic gardening, and dowsing education.

-Lee completed his PDC in 1993 and has since been an active PC educator, writer, and organizer.
-He sees great gain in supporting PC practitioners by continuing to educate, empower, and enthuse advocates and promote more public demonstration sites.
+Lee completed his PDC in 1992 and has since been an active PC educator, writer, and organizer.
+He co-founded ARC with the mission of promoting permaculture Education, networking of the Permaculture practitioners, and promotion of regenerative demonstration sites.

 Lee discovered permaculture in the early 1990's as the local means of living in place promoting regeneration and Care for the Earth.
 He co-founded the Southeastern Permaculture Gathering as a summer reprise along the cold Toe River drainage at Celo Community at the base of Mt.
 Mitchel, which met in August 2022 for its 27th annual Gathering!
 He sees great gain in supporting PC practitioners by continuing to educate, empower, and enthuse advocates.

 After many years in the higher education sector and nonprofit board leadership, Suzanne Bonefas (PhD) returned to her hometown of Houston, TX, where she completed her PDC and co-founded the Southeast Texas Permaculture Network.
 Her passion is social permaculture (particularly in urban environments) and how permaculture principles and frameworks apply to community organization and networking.
 She works as an education and nonprofit consultant and yoga instructor.